📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Project Reference Relationship Related To Start End Student Name

 Exploitation Route The UK National Institute for Health and Care Excellence (NG151) recommends considering daily aspirin for people with Lynch syndrome to reduce colorectal cancer risk.
 However, patients and their healthcare providers considering preventive therapy need to negotiate complex decisions that weigh up potential benefits and harms.
 Previously, this was an underexplored area in behavioural research.
 Our findings provide unique evidence on the facilitators and barriers to implementing aspirin for cancer preventive therapy into clinical practice.
-There is potential for these findings to be utilised by both researchers and policy makers.
+These findings can be utilised by researchers, patients, healthcare professionals, and policy makers to support the implementation of aspirin for people with Lynch syndrome in the UK.

 Sectors Healthcare